This article keeps track of and compares the monthly active user metrics of social media companies such as Facebook, Pinterest and Weibo.

 Instead, they have the daily active user metrics which can be found on the following page.

 Facebook defines its monthly active users or MAUs as registered and logged-in Facebook users who visited Facebook through its website or a mobile device or used its Messenger application, in the last 30 days as of the date of measurement.

 Similarly, Pinterest defines a monthly active user as an authenticated Pinterest user who visits its website, opens the mobile application or interacts with Pinterest through one of the browser or site extensions, such as the Save button, at least once during the 30-day period ending on the date of measurement.

-Both companies’ definitions of the monthly active users or MAUs are quite similar.
+Therefore, most companies’ definitions of the monthly active users or MAUs are quite similar.

 Let’s move on!

-Wordwide or Global MAUs
+Wordwide or Global MAU